Genetionary Logo

 RB1 is a tumor suppressor gene.
 RB1 was the first tumor suppressor gene discovered.
 Pathogenic germline mutations in RB1 can cause Retinoblastoma, a childhood cancer of the retina.

 RNA or ribonucleic acid, is a single-stranded nucleic acid that carries out the genetic instructions encoded in DNA.
-There are three types of RNA, Messenger RNA (mRNA), Ribosomal RNA (rRNA), Transfer RNA (tRNA).
+There are several different types, including Messenger RNA (mRNA), Ribosomal RNA (rRNA), Transfer RNA (tRNA).
 Each has a specific function.

 S